-Together with our co-sponsors, Cambridge Forum for the Construction Industry (CFCI) and Cambridge News (CN), the city council has held design awards annually since 1988.
+Together with our sponsors, Cambridge Forum for the Construction Industry (CFCI), we have held design awards annually since 1988.

-There are now five main categories for entries that will be organised by the city council:
+There are six main categories for entries that will be organised by the Greater Cambridge Shared Planning Service:

-In addition to these main awards, and at the judges' discretion, commendations may be awarded each year for works in the public realm and also for good examples of sustainable design and construction.
+In addition to the six main awards, and at the judges' discretion, commendations may be awarded each year for works in the public realm and also for good examples of sustainable design and construction.

-A new set of categories is now being introduced and will be presented at the same event as the CDCAs.
-These categories will be judged by experts in their field appointed by the CFCI.
+Other categories will be presented at the same time as the CDCAs.
+These categories are judged by experts in their field appointed by the CFCI.
 The awards are:

 - Young Professional of the Year

 - Engineering and Sustainability Project of the Year Award

 The presentation of all the awards will be made in spring 2022.

 - design excellence – a building of overall architectural merit